-The College manages student records under the policies established by the Family Education Rights and Privacy Act (FERPA), the recommendations of the American Association of Collegiate Registrars and Admission Officers (AACRAO), and State and Federal regulations.
+The College manages student records under the policies established by the Family Education Rights and Privacy Act (FERPA), the recommendations of the American Association of Collegiate Registrars and Admissions Officers (AACRAO), and State and Federal regulations.
 Designated personnel working in the offices where the College maintains vital records assume responsibility for electronically recording and storing the appropriate documents as outlined below and tracking the disposal of documents in accordance with college policy (see Statement No. 224).
+In accordance with institutional policy and state codes, records (digital and/or physical) of students inactive for ten years are subject to authorized disposal.

 - A. Admissions Records for Enrolled Students.
-An enrolled student's permanent record will include the following:

-- 1. Application(s) for Admission

-- 2. Transcripts of previous education (college transcripts, high school transcript, or High School equivalency score report\)

-- \High School Equivalency recognized by the Community College Board of the State of Mississippi.

-- 3. Placement test results (Compass, ACT, and/or other exams)

-- 4. Residency classification information \

-- 5. Transcript request information \

-- To comply with Senate Bill 2244, the College will provide free transcripts to foster care children and children placed in the legal custody of the Mississippi Department of Child Protection Services.
-These transcript requests will be placed in the student's permanent record.

-- 6. Audit authorizations \

-- 7. Application for Degree \
+An enrolled student's permanent record will include the following: - 1.
+Application(s) for Admission - 2.
+Transcripts of previous education (college transcripts, high school transcript, or High School equivalency score report) - High School Equivalency recognized by the Community College Board of the State of Mississippi. - 3.
+Transcript request information - To comply with Senate Bill 2244, the College will provide free transcripts to foster care children and children placed in the legal custody of the Mississippi Department of Child Protection Services.
+These transcript requests will be placed in the student's permanent record. - 4.
+Audit authorizations - 5.
+Application for Degree

-- 8. Withdrawal and/or drop slip(s) \

-- 9. Anecdotal records (excluding non-academic disciplinary records) \

-- 10. Change of grade form(s) \

-- 11. Other pertinent information
+- 6. Change of grade form(s) - 7.
+Other pertinent information

-- \ These documents should be included if applicable.
+These documents should be included if applicable.

 - B. Admissions Records for Non-Entering Students.
 The Admissions Office will maintain documents submitted by non-entering students as inactive files for a minimum of one year from the date of receipt (see also Statement No. 224).

 - C. Financial Aid Records.
 The Financial Aid Office will maintain federal documents submitted for a period of three years from the last day of the award year in which the student attended school and state documents for five years.
-A student's financial aid record may include the following documents depending on the source of financial assistance requested:
+A student's financial aid record may include the following documents, depending on the source of financial assistance requested:

 - 1. Campus Financial Aid Application

 - 2. Federal Student Aid Report

 - 3. Scholarship Authorization(s)

 - 4. Student Loan Application

 - 5. Transcript(s)

 - 6. Student Payroll documentation

 - 7. Other state and federal grant authorizations

 - 8. Other miscellaneous documentation submitted by the student.